-☐ Open the Switching > IGMP Snooping > Querier dialog. ☐ In the Operation frame, enable/disable the Querier function of the device globally.
-To activate the Querier function for a specific VLAN, mark the for the relevant VLAN. he checkbox in the Active column The device carries out a simple selection process: When the Multicast querier is lower than its own, the device switchedoes not send out any more query requests.
-In the IP address column, you specify the IP Multicast addressender address in generated query requests.
-You use the $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ b utton.
+☐ Open the Switching > IGMP Snooping > Querier dialog. ☐ In the Operation frame, enable/disable the Querier function of the device globally. ☐ To activate the Querier function for a specific VLAN, mark the checkbox in the Active column for the relevant VLAN.
+The device carries out a simple selection process: When the IP source address of the other Multicast querier is lower than its own, the device switches to the passive state, in which it does not send out any more query requests.
+In the IP address column, you specify the IP Multicast address that the device inserts as the sender address in generated query requests.
+You use the address of the Multicast router. $\square$ Apply the settings temporarily.
+To do this, click the $\checkmark$ button.